Pediatric Nurse Practitioner (PNP) – Degrees & Licensure

 How to Become a Pediatric Nurse Practitioner (PNP)

 After completing a program and passing the NCLEX-RN, graduates must obtain a license to practice as registered nurses in the state where they will work.
 Aspiring PNPs should look for jobs in pediatrics to gain work experience with infants, children, and adolescents.
-Working in the field as a registered nurse can help professionals determine if this field is for them and discover which specialization they may prefer.
+Working as a registered nurse can help professionals determine if this field is for them and discover which specialization they may prefer.

 Finally, once a graduate program has been completed, PNPs must earn certification through the Pediatric Nursing Certification Board and a license to practice from their state’s nursing board.
 More details on licensing and certification can be found below.